AbdallahSafa/multiplayer_odds/README.md

 - Python: The game logic and networking is implemented in Python.
 - Pygame: Pygame is used for the graphical user interface of the game.
 - Socket: Python's built-in socket library is used for networking to allow the game to be played over a network.
+- Pickle: Python's built-in pickle module is used for serializing and deserializing Python object structures.
+It's used in this project to send game data over the network between the server and the client.

 ## How to Play
 1. Run the server script on a machine.
 Ensure the server variable is set to a local ip address.